Skip to content

 bcag-home-5

-In 2024 BCAG distributed thousands of dollars worth of HEPA filters
+In 2025 BCAG distributed thousands of dollars worth of HEPA filters

-Seniors and/or medically challenged individuals and households have received a total of 45 HEPA portable room purifers for this year's fire season at no charge to them through private contributions and a generous grant from the Rapp Family Foundation.
+Seniors and/or medically challenged individuals and households have received a total of 45 HEPA portable room purifiers for this year's fire season at no charge to them through private contributions and a generous grant from the Rapp Family Foundation.

 This sustainable program (BCAG also makes replacement filters at no additional charge) is one of the ways that your support has helped our local community, and the positive feedback we've received is gratifying.
 We thank all donors, and especially the Rapp Family Foundation for supporting this effort.
 More about this program here.